osisoft/testing-content/Content_Portal/Documentation/Identity/hybrid-clients-secrets.md

 <a id="opIdSecrets_Delete Hybrid Client Secret"></a>

-Delete a Secret from a Hybrid Client.
+Deletes a secret from a hybrid client.
 It can take up to one hour for deletion to manifest in the authentication process.
-Access tokens issued using this Secret will be valid until their expiration.
+Access tokens issued using this secret will be valid until their expiration.

 ### Request
 ```text